karol-dubas/MultithreadingCSharp/README.md

 # Questions / TODO

-1. Own awaitable type with `GetAwaiter`

-2. `ValueTask`

-3. Background processing with channels [link](https://code-maze.com/aspnetcore-long-running-tasks-monolith-app/)

-4. Are all `await foreach` continuations running on the same new thread?
+1. Are all `await foreach` continuations running on the same new thread?
 What is the point of that mechanism?

+2. Background processing with channels [link](https://code-maze.com/aspnetcore-long-running-tasks-monolith-app/)